Dry Eye Center

 Blepharitis is a condition in which the eyelids become inflamed.
 It can cause a variety of symptoms including redness, itching, burning, and a feeling of grittiness in the eyes.
 It can also cause the eyelashes to become matted or to turn inward, which can lead to irritation and even infection.

-Other Underlying Causes for Dry Eye Disease
+Other Dry Eye Causes

 - Certain medical conditions, such as rheumatoid arthritis and Sjogren’s syndrome, can lead to dry eye disease.